fun-imlab/roleplaying-bot/README.md

-Created a bot that impersonates to deepen understanding of RAG
+Created a roleplaying bot to gain a better understanding of RAG.